mason-chase/devops-test/README.md

 - Set up a Kubernetes cluster on the OpenShift cluster created in the previous step.
 - Deploy an OpenEDX application on the Kubernetes cluster.
 This should include setting up the necessary pods, services, and any required persistent storage.
 - Test the application to ensure it is running correctly on the Kubernetes cluster.
+- You can use Kubespray script to install a 3 worker nodes cluster + 1 control plane
+- You are allowed to use Vagrant or similar script to boot the cluster.

 ### 2. GitLab CI/CD Pipeline with FluxCD  (Nice to do):